Ethics of cloning: Jainism and Hinduism

 Hinduism views on cloning are very diverse.
 While some Hindu people view therapeutic cloning as necessary to fix childlessness, others believe it is immoral to tamper with nature.
 The Sanatan Dharm (meaning the eternal set of duties for humans, which is what many people refer to Hinduism as) approves therapeutic cloning but does not approve human cloning.
 In Hinduism, one view has the creator, or the Brahman not as insecure to lay restrictions on scientific endeavours.
 Another view restricts human cloning.
 In Jainism, the birth of Mahavira is depicted as an operation of embryo transfer.

 In modern-day India, there have been clones of livestock species.
 Examples include Garima from the National Dairy Research Institute located in Karnal, where many other clones have been developed in Bovine species.

 Judaism

 Jewish view on cloning is unclear, but some orthodox rabbis allows cloning as a method of reproduction if no other method is available.
-Also Jewish religion treats all life equally even if it was formed by cloning.
+Jewish religion treats all life equally even if it was formed by cloning.
 Liberal Jewish groups oppose the cloning of humans.